 In view of this, NSE in association with QuantInsti presented a comprehensive workshop on Algorithmic Trading for analysts, dealers, traders, consultants, and other market practitioners as part of their Management Development Program (MDP).

 Management Development Program by NSE

 NSE’s MDPs aims to enhance the competitiveness of executives of all levels in the financial industry.
 It is designed to assist professionals to take on a leadership role in their position individually and collectively while improving their knowledge.
-NSE’s MDPs are vital for practicing professionals and managers who are keen to take on leaderships roles with their organizations.
+NSE’s MDPs are vital for practising professionals and managers who are keen to take on leadership roles with their organizations.